11 Scripts, algorithms and functions

 Documentation could be improved with a more detailed description of the algorithm, including a link to the relevant section of the book.
 Furthermore, the anonymous functions could be replaced with named functions and documented with Roxygen2 comments.

 E2.
-In the geometric algorithms section we calculated that the area and geographic centroid of the polygon represented by poly_mat was 245 and 8.8, 9.2, respectively.
+In the geometric algorithms section, we calculated that the area of the polygon poly_mat was 245 units squared and that its centroid as at the coordinates (8.8, 9.2).

 • Are the results correct?
 Verify them by converting poly_mat into an sfc object (named poly_sfc) with st_polygon() (hint: this function takes objects of class list()) and then using st_area() and st_centroid().